 Information in old Philadelphia business directories provides an estimate of the lifetime of the Philadelphia & Reading Railroad Express Company (P&RX).
-The earliest entry was found in the 1873 edition, the last P&RX entry was located in an 1887 directory.
-The P&RX was a department within the Philadelphia & Reading Railroad Co.
+The earliest entry was found in the 1873 edition,24 the last P&RX entry was located in an 1887 directory.25 The P&RX was a department within the Philadelphia & Reading Railroad Co.
 Unfortunately, the business directories do not identify the specific railroads on which the P&RX ran their express business.
-We did, however, find that in 1887, the P&RX was credited with operating on the Williamstown & Delaware River Railroad in New Jersey.
-The Williamstown & Delaware River was the property of the Philadelphia & Reading Railroad at that time.
+We did, however, find that in 1887, the P&RX was credited with operating on the Williamstown & Delaware River Railroad26 in New Jersey.
+The Williamstown & Delaware River Railroad26 in New Jersey.

-In 1886 the P&RX enjoyed express privileges on the Philadelphia & Atlantic City Railroad.
-The tenure of the P&RX on this road appears to have been short-lived, perhaps only one to three years.
+In 1886 the P&RX enjoyed express privileges on the Philadelphia & Atlantic City Railroad.27 The tenure of the P&RX on this road appears to have been short-lived, perhaps only one to three years.
 The termination date of this liaison is not exactly known, but the Camden & Atlantic Express was reportedly on the Philadelphia & Atlantic City road in 1887; maybe working alongside the P&RX, or maybe as the replacement for the P&RX.